 Until recently, the best fold phones were impossible to make.
 We're not talking about the flip phones you used to use before smartphones became a thing.
 The phones on this list are modern devices that, via flexible displays or two screens working in tandem, offer an experience between a smartphone and a tablet.
 They're impressive to look at, plus all that extra screen space means you get productivity and accessibility options that normal phones just can't provide.

 Foldable phones are still a rare breed compared to other smartphones, so there isn't a particularly wide choice to pick from right now.
 Plus, all options are a lot more expensive than a typical phone as a result of the clever engineering required to make them pliable.
 But if you're interested in this futuristic form factor, we've assembled the best of what's available in the list below.
-If you prefer something more conventionally designed and priced, then perhaps look at our best smartphone picks instead.
+If you prefer something more conventionally designed and priced, then perhaps look at our best smartphone picks instead, or else check out the best flip phones on the market.

 The best fold phones